-1: The student, in order to pass this subject, must demonstrate in the field of Aquaculture that
+If students complete the course successfully, they should be able to:

+AQUACULTURE
-1. knows the general and basic terminology of the Aquaculture, as well as its history, evolution and current trends at local and global level.

-2. knows the main production systems and the regulations that govern this activity.

-3. knows the facilities and the techniques of feeding, reproduction and improvement, of application in the Aquaculture.

-4. knows the impact this activity has on the environment and its legislation.
+- 1. Know the general and basic terminology of the Aquaculture, as well as its history, evolution and current trends at local and global level. - 2.
+Knows the main production systems and the regulations that govern this activity. - 3.
+Knows the facilities and the techniques of feeding, reproduction and improvement, of application in the Aquaculture. - 4.
+Knows the impact this activity has on the environment and its legislation.

-2: The student, in order to pass this subject, must demonstrate in the field of Ichtyopathology that
+ICHTHYOPATHOLOGY

-1. knows and understand the major pathological processes affecting aquatic animals.

-2. is able to make a sampling according to the nature and characteristics of the disease establishing the most appropriate diagnostic tests.

-3. is able to prescribe and apply the most appropriate treatments in each case.

-4. is able to design and implement control and prevention programs according to the nature and the pathological process and the characteristics of the exploitation.

-5. knows and applies the current legislation that regulates these species.
+- 1. Know and understand the major pathological processes affecting aquatic animals. - 2.
+Make a sampling according to the nature and characteristics of the disease establishing the most appropriate diagnostic tests. - 3.
+Prescribe and apply the most appropriate treatments in each case. - 4.
+Design and implement control and prevention programs according to the nature and the pathological process and the characteristics of the exploitation. - 5.
+Know and apply the current legislation that regulates these species.

-3: The student, in order to pass this subject, must demonstrate in the field of Clinical and Health of Exotic Animals that
+CLINICAL AND HEALTH OF EXOTIC ANIMALS

-1. knows what an exotic animal is and know the legislation related to them.
-2. knows the appropriate conditions of habitat and maintenance, as well as nutrition and reproduction of species of major veterinary interest 3. knows and understands the most frequent and important diseases that affect these animals.
-4. is able to adequately address the diagnosis of the pathologies that affect them, make the sampling and select the most appropriate diagnostic techniques for each case and interpret the results.
-5. knows and apply adequately the pharmacological and surgical treatment most appropriate to each pathology.
-6. knows how to introduce preventive measures to prevent the emergence of the most important diseases of the most frequent exotic animals
+- 1. Know what an exotic animal is and know the legislation related to them. - 2.
+Know the appropriate conditions of habitat and maintenance, as well as nutrition and reproduction - 3.
+Know and understands the most frequent and important diseases that affect these animals. - 4.
+Diagnose adequately the pathologies that affect them, taking samples and selecting the most appropriate diagnostic techniques for each case and interpreting the results. - 5.
+Know and apply adequately the pharmacological and surgical treatment most appropriate to each pathology. - 6.
+Know how to introduce preventive measures to prevent the emergence of the most important diseases